Alfred (Al) Pekarek

 Stance on Climate Change

-Pekarek has called Obama’s proposed cap-and-trade plan “a potentially economy-crippling tax” and said that there had been no significant national debate on the issue of climate change “because believers in global warming do not accept the challenge,” according to an article in the St Cloud Times.
+Pekarek called Obama’s proposed cap-and-trade plan “a potentially economy-crippling tax” and said that there had been no significant national debate on the issue of climate change “because believers in global warming do not accept the challenge,” according to an article in the St Cloud Times.

 Pekarek was featured at an event called “Cap & Tax” sponsored by the Rochester Tea Pary Patriots.
 Elaine Garry, president and CEO of People's Cooperative Service – of one of southeast Minnesota's major utility companies – also spoke at the event, as her company was concerned about the potential impact of cap and trade.

 Al Pekarek and Chris Horner were speakers at a forum at St. Cloud University hosting Rep. Michele Bachmann.
 According to the Star Tribune, Pekarek was a moderator of the event and said he thought it helped energize people over “what government is trying to do to us.”